Our comprehensive guide about learning Japanese with Duolingo, including how long it takes, what to expect, and some tips and tricks.

 - Using online translators, pronunciation apps, etc.

 In theory Duolingo should be able to carry you to an intermediate level of fluency, but in practice, I haven’t found that to be the case.
-In my opinion, you will be hard pressed to surpass a level of A2 Japanese on Duolingo.
+In my opinion, you will be hard pressed to surpass a level of A2 on Duolingo.